 FIND OUT MORE PAGE

 Sub-ranking 58

 How do companies prioritise

 access to medicine?
 59

-This section features a detailed figure-led analysis identifying industry strengths, weaknesses, trends and opportunities as of the time of writing.
+This section features a detaile figure-led analysis identifying strengths, weaknesses, trends opportunities as of the time o industry and

+writing.
 For a fine-grained view of individual company activity in this Technical Area, see the Report Cards, page 147.